Making your spa stand proud above the rest can be pretty difficult, especially if you’re starting in the industry.

 Start an incentive program that encourages your existing members to recommend you to anyone they know and in return they could get a discount for themselves and the person they recommended when they next visit.

-Potential guests are more likely to come if they’ve been recommended to your spa by a friend in comparison to if they’d seen a social media ad campaign that you’ve paid to do.
+Potential guests are more likely to come if they’ve been recommended to your spa by a friend in comparison to if they had seen a social media ad campaign that you’ve paid to do.